28 mins read

 Understanding your project needs is the first and foremost step in selecting the proper construction contract.
 The size and complexity of the project can be analyzed during the preconstruction planning phase, and a large and complex project will require a well-drawn contract to attend to every necessary detail.

 Look closely at your budget and how well you manage the purse, then decide whether to have a fixed or a flexible budget.
-Find out who should bear the risk – the owner or the contractor – while anticipating challenges like cost overruns and delays.
+Determine who should bear the risk – the owner or the contractor – while anticipating challenges like cost overruns and delays.

 The timing and scheduling of the project are also essential: the more rigid the due dates, the more the contracts will need to specify clear penalties and rewards; in contrast, looser arrangements are permitted when the timing is more flexible.

-Finally, it needs to be defined what quality of work is expected and what level of performance standards must be set and determine whether you require contracts in construction that include some type of performance incentive or penalty.
-A complete understanding of these elements will help you pick an agreement that best matches the unique demands of your project, hence smooth and successful execution.
+Finally, the quality of work expected must be defined, along with the performance standards that determine whether you require contracts in construction to include some form of performance incentive or penalty.
+A complete understanding of these elements will help you pick an agreement type that best matches the unique demands of your project, thereby ensuring smooth and successful execution.

 Essential Considerations in Picking the Right Construction Contract